pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 4. From the Lab Portal Web Page click on the **Check Alert Room** button, you are supposed to receive a message into the Alert Webex Room.
 Or You can run the **u1_test_webex_room.py** script in the **code** folder which does the same.

 5. We are going to use now the existing system **Webex Team** target in XDR/SecureX Tenant.
 Then we don't need to create any specific new target for interacting with webex.
-6. Next step, go to your XDR / SecureX web console and go to **Orchestration**.
+6. Next step, go to your XDR web console and go to **Automate => Workflows**.
 Then import the **Receive observables from a rest client.json** workflow available into the resources you downloaded into your working directory (**/secureX_workflows** folder).
-From the Orchestration main page, click on the **Import Workflow** link on the top right.
+From the **Automate** main page, click on the **Import Workflow** link on the top right.
 Browse your disk, select the workflow and import it.
 7. Normaly this import operation automatically creates a new webhook ( **PVT_Demo_Webhook** ).
 Check that the webhook exists.
 8. **If the webhook is not created**.
-    - In SecureX Orchestration go to the admin panel on the left,then select Create a webhook **Events & Webhook** at the bottom, then create an event named **PVT_Demo_Webhook** and create within it a webhook named **Webhook_trigger**.
+    - In **Automate => Triggers** go to the admin panel on the left,then select Create a webhook **Events & Webhook** at the bottom, then create an event named **PVT_Demo_Webhook** and create within it a webhook named **Webhook_trigger**.
 Once done copy it's **webhook url**
     - ( [More information on Webhooks](https://ciscosecurity.github.io/sxo-05-security-workflows/webhooks) )
     - In the Workflow editor, edit the **Receive observables from a rest client** workflow and assign to it the webhook you created above.
 Go to the trigger section of the workflow properties panel on the right, then click on the **+ Add Trigger** link, select your Webhook trigger and save
 ![](assets/img/26.png)
 9. **BUT : If the webhook is created** as expected, copy its **webhook_url**.
 For this you have to go to **Events & Webhooks**, and then select the **Webhooks** table and display the **PVT_Demo_Webhook** Details.
 The webhook url is at the bottom of the popup window.
 10. Then Update the Settings into the Lap Portal Web page.
 Update the **Webhook URL** field, save and restart the Flask Application !! (  Or edit the **config.py** file and update the **SecureX_Webhook_url** variable. )
 11. **You are now Ready for some tests**.
 You can test your setup with the **u2_test_webhook.py** file.
 You just have to run it from a terminal console openned into the **./code** folder ( with venv activated of course).
 And when you run this script, then you are supposed to see a message arriving into your alert webex team room.
-This script send a webhook to the SecureX workflow and the workflow is supposed to send a message to the Webex Team room.
+This script sends a webhook to the XDR/SecureX workflow and the workflow is supposed to send a message to the Alert Webex room.
 ![](assets/img/2.png)
-12. If you received the success message, Congratulation ! you are ready to trigger workflows, and you can move forward. if You didn't receive the message, then In **SecureX Orchestration** edit the **Receive observables from a rest client** workflow and click on the **View Runs** button on the top right.
+12. If you received the success message, Congratulation ! you are ready to trigger workflows, and you can move forward. if You didn't receive the message, then In **Automate => Workflows** edit the **Receive observables from a rest client** workflow and click on the **View Runs** button on the top right.
 You will be able to see the last run, check that the workflow was triggered and see which workflow activity failed.

+## If you use a SecureX Tenant

-13. If the previous workflow worked, then import the second workflow.
-For this, go to Orchestration and import the **Check Incidents every 5 minutes.json** workflow.
+13. If the previous workflow worked, and **if you use a SecureX tenant**, then import the second workflow.
+For this, go to **Automate => Workflows** and import the **Check Incidents every 5 minutes.json** workflow.
 Ignore any errors received during import.
 Don't stop the operation, but move forward ... you will fix the errors later.
 If you don't have created the SecureX_Token you will be asked to validate it's creation.

 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.
 ![](assets/img/27.png)
 15. Now Run the **Check Incidents every 5 minutes** workflow.
 You will be asked to enter the **webex_bot_token** and the **webex_room_id**.